nolemmings/mockingbird-client/README.md

 ## Example

-The following is an example in Mocha:
+The following is an example in Mocha (which accepts promises as a return value):

 ```js
 import Mockingbird from '@nolemmings/mockingbird-client';